maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-10-variance-reduction.md

 Consider the cost structure:

-**Human code, human review**:
-- Engineer writes code: $100/hour
-- Engineer reviews code: $100/hour
-- Average review time: 90 minutes
-- Cost per change: $150 in review time alone

-**AI code, automated review**:
-- AI writes code: ~$0.10 in compute
-- Automated analysis: ~$0.05 in compute
-- Flagged issues reviewed by human: 15 minutes at $100/hour
-- Cost per change: $25
+With human code and human review, an engineer writes code at $100/hour, another engineer reviews it at the same rate, average review time runs 90 minutes, and the cost per change hits $150 in review time alone.
+With AI code and automated review, AI writes code for roughly $0.10 in compute, automated analysis adds another $0.05, flagged issues get 15 minutes of human review at $100/hour, bringing the total cost per change to $25.

 The 6x cost reduction isn't from eliminating the review.
 It's from replacing expensive variance management (human judgment on unpredictable output) with cheap pattern matching (automated checks on predictable output).